vivlabs/instaclone/README.md

 - `instaclone configs`: sanity check configuration
 - `instaclone purge`: delete entire cache (leaving resources uploaded)

+Run `instaclone --help` for a complete list of flags.

+If you have multiple items defined in the `instaclone.yml` file, you can list them as arguments to `instaclone publish` or `instaclone install`, e.g. `instaclone install node_modules`.

+Finally, note that by default installations are done with a symlink, but this can be customized in the config file to copy files.
+As a shortcut, if you run `instaclone install --copy`, it will use the "fastcopy" method to rsync from cache.
+You should use the `--copy` option if you want to modify the files after installation.

 ## Why you should Instaclone node_modules

 This use case deserves a little more explanation.